 Catching COVID-19 on a deserted island in Indonesia called Kei Island, I was frustrated and scared.
 I had limited medication and My attempt to get medications to recover faster was futile as the island was so remote that it would take days to arrive.
 In my exasperation, I realized that the inefficiency of the transportation system has a large impact in the community.
 The possibility of improving efficiency is endless, and a small revelation may change the world.
 Hundreds of islands in Indonesia suffer the same problem as Kei Island.
 I want to improve efficiency around Indonesia so no one has to suffer the same fate I did that week.
 With a degree in Industrial engineering from UIUC with a concentration in logistics.
 Courses like IE 514 - Optimization Methods for Large-Scale, Network-Based Systems will expand my experience gained from internships and provide me with the information I need to achieve my goal.

+Notes:

+I understand it’s easier to answer similar prompts for different schools with the same or similar content.
+However, your background story does not really answer the prompt with the current structure.

+Structure wise, according to the prompt you should mention:

+Personal and/or career goal (improve efficiency around Indonesia – but be specific.
+Considering the word count I would not mention your background story at all, just dive straight into what your goal is.
+You can mention the inefficiency in Indonesia but telling that story will cost you precious word count.)
+(1/3 of the essay)

+Your first choice major (this is where you mention industrial engineering, logistics concentration, and IE 514) (1/3 of the essay)

+How your first choice major will help you achieve the goal (you need to elaborate more on the internship opportunity, information you need to achieve your goal, etc.)

+All the best!